 Andrew Plumley

-Andrew is an equity and inclusion leader based in Arabella’s DC office, where he brings his expertise in facilitation and transformational change to lead the firm’s DEI initiatives.
-Andrew is responsible for co-creating and managing the firm’s DEI strategy, coordinating cross-team efforts to reach company and team equity goals, and strengthening Arabellans’ individual and collective capacity to engage in equity-related work, both internally and with clients.
+Prior to assuming the chief people and equity officer role, Arabella served the firm as its head of diversity, equity, and inclusion.
+In this role, he drew upon his expertise in facilitation and transformational change to lead the firm’s E&B initiatives.
+Andrew is responsible for building out the firm’s newly created Equity and Belonging function, creating and managing the firm’s E&B strategy, coordinating cross-team efforts to reach company and team equity goals, and strengthening Arabellans’ individual and collective capacity to engage in equity-related work, both internally and with clients.
 A systems entrepreneur at heart, he is committed to creating lasting systems change for the communities he works with and supports.

 Prior to joining Arabella, Andrew was the senior director of equity and culture at the American Alliance of Museums.
 In that role, he oversaw the organization’s internal diversity, equity, accessibility, and inclusion (DEAI) work as well as its field-wide Facing Change Initiative, funded by the Ford Foundation, Walton Foundation, and Mellon Foundation.
 Andrew also served as the director of Equity in the Center (EiC), a nonprofit organization that works to shift mindsets, practices, and systems in the social sector to center and build a culture of racial equity.
 He has worked in both public-sector and private-sector consulting throughout his career, with focus areas including higher education, strategic planning, project management, change management, and environmental and social sustainability integration.